 As Part of their Waste Not Want project in 2017/18, Kinning Park Complex re-purposed plastic from food and drinks packaging into earrings and buttons.
 Waste Not Want was funded through the Scottish Government's Climate Challenge Fund with a grant of £133,080 which included a maximum contribution of £47,371 from the European Regional Development Fund.

 You can watch a video of the plastic mould in action below.

 A community reuse space has been opened in Falkirk through the Revive Falkirk project, which is run by Forth Environment Link, with the support of a grant from the Scottish Government's Climate Challenge Fund.

 We're pleased to share a video created by the project to celebrate the opening of the reuse space.

 LEAP Yep, (Local Energy Action Plan Youth Engagement Programme) A series of workshops, pop up events and social gatherings devised by and for young people across four communities in Renfrewshire.
 Through activities such as Recycle and Dye workshops the project is enabling young people to learn about their environment and gain practical skills to reduce their carbon emissions.
-LEAP have been awarded CCF funding for 2017/18.

 Moving Coll Towards Zero Waste supported the community on the Isle of Coll in adopting behaviours and practices to reduce carbon emissions, utilise local resources more effectively and increase social cohesion.
 The group also worked towards providing a centre for learning, information sharing, practical recycling and reuse activities on the island.